 - Member for

 Each month, Ellsworth High School staff nominates students they feel are worthy of Student of the Month accolades.
-The following students were honored in November.
-Freshmen Alivia Wittenberg was nominated by Mr. Foley is History.
-"Alivia has a great attitude and is always respectful to students and staff."
-Shane Lange was nominated by Mr. Nirmaier in Art.
-"Shane is a great student who always tries to do his best in class."
+The following students were honored in March.
+Freshmen Val Achenbach was nominated by Ms. Graber in physical education.
+Val is a great student who is always willing to demonstrate leadership in all activities.
+Lydia Cole was nominated by Ms. Graber in physical education.
+Lydia is a great student who is always willing to demonstrate leadership in all activities.
 Sophomores

 ELLSWORTH — To celebrate Arbor Day, Pierce Pepin Cooperative Services delivered more than 895 evergreen tree seedlings to fourth-grade students within the Durand, Ellsworth, Elmwood, Pepin, Plum City, Prescott, River Falls and Spring Valley school districts throughout the week.
 Each student, through a partnership with Fourth Grade Foresters USA, received an individually packaged Norway spruce seedling with instructions and safety tips for planting and caring for their tree.

 Elmwood High School crowned Tyler Bee prom king and Alyssa Peterson prom queen at 6:30 p.m.
 Saturday, April 28 in the Elmwood High School Lien Gym.
 The 2018 prom theme was "A Night Out on the Town."
 Other court members included Amber Bartz, Kali Brathol, Sophia Tiffany, Alexia Waltz, Jordan Brunner, Nic Forster, Jaxon Klink and Calvin Shock.
 Photos courtesy of Dan Larson